Politburo of the Chinese Communist Party

 The Politburo of the Chinese Communist Party, officially the Political Bureau of the Central Committee of the Communist Party of China, is the executive committee of the Central Committee of the Chinese Communist Party.
-Currently, the bureau is a group of 24 top officials who oversee the party and central government.
+Currently, the bureau is a group of 21 top officials who oversee the party and central government.
 The politburo is headed by the general secretary.
 Unlike the politburos of other communist parties, the CCP Politburo subdelegates many of its powers to the smaller Politburo Standing Committee.

 The Politburo is elected by the Central Committee.
 In practice, however, scholars of Chinese elite politics believe that the Politburo is a self-perpetuating body, with new members of both the Politburo and its Standing Committee chosen through a series of deliberations by current Politburo members and retired Politburo Standing Committee members.
-The current and former Politburo members conduct a series of informal straw polls to determine the group's level of support for each new candidate's membership in the Politburo.
+Under CCP general secretary Hu Jintao, the current and former Politburo members conducted a series of informal straw polls to determine the group's level of support for each new candidate's membership in the Politburo.
+This was replaced by the method of "face-to-face interviews, investigation and study" under CCP general secretary Xi Jinping.
 The process for selecting the new Politburo begins with a closed door meeting by the incumbent Politburo Standing Committee in Beidaihe in the summer before the National Congress of the CCP convenes.

 The power of the Politburo resides largely in the fact that its members generally simultaneously hold positions within the People's Republic of China state positions and with the control over personnel appointments that the Politburo and Secretariat have.
 In addition, some Politburo members hold powerful regional positions.
 How the Politburo works internally is unclear, but it appears that the full Politburo meets once a month and the standing committee meets weekly.
 This is believed to be much less frequent than meetings of the former Soviet Politburo.
 The agenda for the meetings is controlled by the CCP general secretary and decisions are made by consensus rather than by majority vote.